Orbis-Cascade-Alliance/courses/index.md

 ## Adding Pages

-Add and edit pages within the /pages directory.
+Add and edit pages within the /_pages directory.
 [Example]({{ "page" | absolute_url}})

 Set the titles, permalinks, and order in the frontmatter.
 (Between the lines of three dashes at the top.)

 All pages will appear in the menu to the left.
-For example, the page with an order of 1 will appear first in the list.
+For example, the page with an order of 1 will appear first in the list, followed by the page with an order of 2, etc.

 ## Markdown